-If you have customized the Admin UI, review any custom UI files from your IDM 6.5 deployment (generally in the openidm/ui/admin/extension directory), and compare them against the corresponding IDM 7 files.
+If you have customized the Admin UI, review any custom UI files from your IDM 7.0.x deployment (generally in the openidm/ui/admin/extension directory), and compare them against the corresponding IDM 7.1 files.

-For each customized file, copy the corresponding default IDM 7 UI files to a openidm/ui/admin/extension directory on the new instance.
+For each customized file, copy the corresponding default IDM 7.1 UI files to a openidm/ui/admin/extension directory on the new instance.